mother-of-all-self-hosting/ansible-role-backup_borg/docs/configure-backup-borg.md

 An alternative solution for backing up the Postgres database is [postgres backup](https://github.com/devture/com.devture.ansible.role.postgres_backup).
 If you decide to go with another solution, you can disable Postgres-backup support for BorgBackup using the `backup_borg_postgresql_enabled` variable.

-The backup will run based on `backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

-## Prerequisites
+### Create a new SSH key

-1. Create a new SSH key:
+Run the command below on any machine to create a new SSH key:

 ```bash
 ssh-keygen -t ed25519 -N '' -f borg-backup -C borg-backup
 ```

-This can be done on any machine, and you don't need to place the key in the `.ssh` folder.
-It will be added to the Ansible config later.
+You don't need to place the key in the `.ssh` folder.

+The backup will run based on `backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

+## Prerequisites

 2. Add the **public** part of this SSH key (the `borg-backup.pub` file) to your borg provider/server: